svtechie/docker-influxdb/README.md

 In our demo we are connecting to the Grafana via the public Internet.

 Grafana is configured to use InfluxDB for its configurtion.
 While you can use the same db for both it is not recommended.

+### InfluxDB Config

+We have enabled *collectdb* in InfluxDB's *config.toml* by doing this:

+    [input_plugins]
+      [input_plugins.collectd]
+      enabled = true
+      port = 8096
+      database = "exampledb"
+      typesdb = "/opt/influxdb/current/types.db"

+We tell InfluxDB to start the listener on 8096/UDP, set the database for the metrics, and provide a typesdb path and file.
+We copy this file over when we're dong our adds in our Dockerfile.
+The one provided in the repo was pulled from *collectdb*.

 ## External Volumes